serimmmmm/openmusichistory/purcell_henry.md

 <img src="./henrypurcell.jpg" alt="portrait" stylr="width:60%;" />

 Henry Purcell is British composer.
 Henry Purcell Britishized elements of Italian and French music to create his own creative original works.
 I want to create my own original music world like Henry Purcell.
+Henry Purcell composed Theatre music the most.
+He also composed Opera and Sacred music.
+He was good at expressing emotions through melody and harmony.
+Purcell died at the young age of 36, but he left behind a vast and diverse body of work.

 ## List of Important Works